-They can also be used to mask your identity, and make it appear like you’re accessing the internet from a different location.
+They can also be used to mask your identity and make it appear like you’re accessing the internet from a different location.

-How does a VPN work?
+What does a VPN do?
+How does it work?

-A VPN provides a confidential tunnel to the internet where communication between your home broadband and the internet is routed via the VPN server.
+A VPN works as an encrypted tunnel to the internet where communication between your home broadband and the internet is routed via the VPN server.

 Why do I need a Virtual Private Network?

 Not sure if a secure VPN is something you need?
 Here are a few common VPN uses where they could be helpful...